RedMawVFX/redmaw-tg-toolkit/README.md

 ### Requirements
 The toolkit requires a version of Terragen 4 with the remote procedure call (RPC) feature. <br>
-It also requires the Python programing language and the modules listed below. <br>
+It also requires the Python programing language and the modules listed below.
+Some scripts require external libraries such as OpenEXR and Imath.<br>

 Terragen 4 Professional (v4.6.31 or later) <br>
 or Terragen 4 Creative (4.7.15 or later) <br>